lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Then, let us organize the atoms of type 8 and 9 of the water molecules in a group named *H2O*, and then perform a small energy minimization.
+    Then, let us organize the atoms of types 8 and 9 of the water molecules in a group named *H2O* and perform a small energy minimization.
 The energy minimization is mandatory here given the small *overlap* value of 1 Ångstrom chosen in the *create_atoms* command.
 Add the following lines to *input.lammps*:

 ..  code-block:: lammps